 - Management Accounting and Control Systems

 Research in this area examines the organisational changes resulting from adoption, implementation, use and design of accounting systems emphasising their social and behavioural impacts.
 Currently, researchers of the group are studying the uses of accounting information for decision making, in several contexts including health-care, retail, and project management.
+Researchers also access the voluntary disclosure of alternative performance measures (non GAAP earnings), information about corporate social responsiblity, corporate governabce, and leasing information.

 - Integrated Financial Reporting